sagargandhi/presentations-javascript/Readme.md

 Second session on 28th May 2021

-Session 2 Topics:
+Session 2 Topics covered:

+1. Rendering of time on the HTML DOM.
-1. Introduction to using third party libraries like Moment JS.
+2. Introduction to Moment JS
-2. Use of yarn to import third party libraries
-3. XMLHttpRequest for rest calls.
-4. Fetch API
-5. Introduction to ES 06 promises (Asynchronous)
-6. Introduction to Web pack features like
     a.
+Display of Date in different formats.
+    b.
+Manipulation of dates, from then features like 4 hours ago.. etc..
+3. Embedding moment js library via CDN into our web application.
+3. Hosting of static website using Surge.
+4. Introduction to web-pack features
+    a.
+Web pack bundler
+    b.
+Basic directory setup

+Setup to run the files:
+    1. Run 'yarn install' : Installs all the dependencies required for session 2.
+    2. Run 'yarn run webpack': Builds all the files and creates output directory
+    3. Run 'yarn run serve':  Launches the site locally FOR NPM use npm instead of yarn..

+Session 3  (TBD) -
+1. Introduction to Web pack features like
+    a.
 Live reload.
     b.
 Bundling
     c.
 Tree shaking
     d.
 Babel compiler presets etc...
-7. Hosting static websites over the internet
+2. XMLHttpRequest for rest calls.
+3. Fetch API
+4. Introduction to ES 06 promises (Asynchronous)